What is accident forgiveness car insurance coverage?

 Always read the fine print of your policy to look for hidden exceptions.
 If you're interested in accident forgiveness to cover your teenage son but teenagers are excluded from your insurer's clause, you should consider other options.
 Another common clause includes: all drivers must be accident-free for three to five years in order to qualify.
 In this case, a newly licensed driver might have trouble getting accident forgiveness coverage, as they might not have a driving record longer than a few months.

 The third question is a little harder to answer.
 The amount you’d pay for an at-fault accident depends on many variables.
-On average, expect to pay $384 more per six-month term after an at-fault accident.
-Considering you’ll be charged for three years after most at-fault accidents, you’ll be charged $2,301 in addition to whatever your premium is for your accident.
+On average, expect to pay $845 more per year after an at-fault accident.
+You’ll most likely be charged for three years after an at-fault accident, so the total costs can add up to about $2,535 over the course of that time.

-So, if you’re worried about the likelihood of having an at-fault accident and that scary $2,300 chargeable premium, consider accident forgiveness.
-A licensed insurance agency should be able to quote you the exact cost of adding accident forgiveness to your policy.
+So, if you’re worried about the likelihood of having an at-fault accident and that scary $2,535 chargeable premium, consider accident forgiveness.
+A licensed insurance agent should be able to quote you the exact cost of adding accident forgiveness to your policy.